COLOR THEORY

 The color of snow and milk, white is a color that hinges on the idea of being pure.

-White is the easiest color to taint, or get dirty.
-So it’s the perfect color for shirts, shoes, or even pants, if you’re hoping to project some image to passersby that you’re too good to touch things or do work.
+White is the easiest color to taint or get dirty, so it’s the perfect color for shirts, shoes, or even pants, if you’re hoping to project the image that you’re too good to touch things or do work.

 GREY